latex3/tagpdf/Readme.md

 A package to experiment with tagging and other requirements of accessible pdfs with pdflatex and lualatex

-## Rules for contribuations
+## Rules for contributions

 Comments, feedback, examples are welcome.

-Use the issue tracker, sent a mail or make a pull-request.
+Use the issue tracker, send a mail or make a pull-request.

 ## Licence